oracle-livelabs/analytics-ai/atom-oac/expose-oda-vb/expose-oda-vb.md

     ![VB Preview](images/vb-preview.png)

+**Note** If you are getting a 404 error when viewing the charts, double check you are assigned the OAC admin application role in step 1.

-## Task 3: Publish the Application
+## Task 4: Publish the Application

 1. If the app is working as expected, you can stage and publish the application